 nextLI is a forum for Long Islanders to discuss the future and foster consensus around ways to make the region competitive, affordable and welcoming.
 Funded by a charitable project grant from The Rauch Project, the site is an opportunity to envision a digital future for the newspaper editorial board.
-I helped build the initial grant proposal, negotiate the terms and work on the ideas day-to-day implementation.
-Click here to learn more
+I helped build the initial grant proposal, negotiate the terms and set up the day-to-day operations.

 - Cribs: Capitol Hill edition